samiksha-2702/BookStore/README.md

 BiblioCart is a real-world e-commerce platform built with Django, targeting book lovers and readers.
 It implements a complete end-to-end purchase workflow — from browsing and searching books to placing an order and tracking its delivery status.

-This project demonstrates practical full-stack development skills including backend architecture, payment gateway integration, order lifecycle management, a REST API layer, and a responsive, user-friendly interface.
+This project demonstrates practical full-stack development skills including backend architecture, payment gateway integration, order lifecycle management, a REST API layer, smart recommendation algorithms, and an AI-powered chatbot — all wrapped in a responsive, user-friendly interface.

 ---